 For that very small and select community interested strictly in internal ballistics, what happens to the bullet after leaving the gun's muzzle, is of little interest.
 For the rest of us, hunters, paper punchers or plinkers, the trajectory of that bullet is of vital interest - it's what "gunning" is all about.
-RCBS.Load provides one of the industry's most complete and accurate external ballistics calculator (XBC).
+GMDR.Load provides one of the industry's most complete and accurate external ballistics calculator (XBC).

-The XBC RCBS.Load presents to the user is highly graphical and interactive: one where once the user has selected a bullet or factory load for which the trajectory is to be computed, the trajectory will be continually updated as long as the user changes the conditions of that calculation.
+The XBC GMDR.Load presents to the user is highly graphical and interactive: one where once the user has selected a bullet or factory load for which the trajectory is to be computed, the trajectory will be continually updated as long as the user changes the conditions of that calculation.
 When the trajectory is redrawn, the user is given both a lateral and axial view.

 The parameters which the XBC allows the user to modify are: target distance; "zero" distance; target diameter; inclination; sight height; sight-in distance; sight-in vertical offset; gun rotation (cant); ambient temperature; relative humidity; altitude; pressure; winds, head/tail and cross; and the muzzle velocity.

 The user also has control over: the distance units used - yards, meters or feet; the presence or absence of subwindows presented by the XBC: drop as expressed as MOA, MILs or "Clicks"; trajectory specifics, a tabular form of the trajectory; and the type of "zero" used during trajectory calculations.
 "Local", "standard" or "Special" zero options are available to make simple and fast the transition from the range where the gun was zeroed to the field conditions.

 GMDR.Load features a catalogue of more than 1100 standard bullets with their Ballistics Coefficients and a catalogue of more than 900 standard factory loads.
 Both are accessible through a drop down menu.
 The user can add new bullets to the catalog.